-Our business model is singularly focused on the development and implementation of complex supply chain commerce software solutions that are designed to optimize supply chain effectiveness and efficiency for our customers.
+Our business model is singularly focused on the development and implementation of complex commerce enablement software solutions that are designed to optimize supply chains, and retail store operations including point of sale effectiveness and efficiency for our customers.
 We have three principal sources of revenue:

-- licenses of our supply chain software;
+- · licenses of our software;

 - professional services, including solutions planning and implementation, related consulting, customer training, and customer support services and software enhancements (collectively, "services"); and

-- hardware sales and other revenue.
+- · hardware sales and other revenue.

-In 2014, we generated \$492.1 million in total revenue, with a revenue mix of: license revenue 15%; services revenue 76%; and hardware and other revenue 9%.
+In 2016, we generated \$604.6 million in total revenue, with a revenue mix of: license revenue 14%; services revenue 77%; and hardware and other revenue 9%.

-We manage our business based on three geographic regions: Americas, EMEA, and APAC.
+The Company has three geographic reportable segments: the Americas, EMEA, and APAC.
 Geographic revenue is based on the location of the sale.
-Our international revenue was approximately \$134.6 million, \$110.8 million and \$104.4 million for the years ended December 31, 2014, 2013, and 2012, respectively, which represents approximately 27%, 27%, and 28% of our total revenue for the years ended December 31, 2014, 2013, and 2012, respectively.
+Our international revenue was approximately \$144.8 million, \$131.3 million and \$134.6 million for the years ended December 31, 2016, 2015 and 2014, respectively, which represents approximately 24%, 24% and 27% of our total revenue for the years ended December 31, 2016, 2015 and 2014, respectively.
 International revenue includes all revenue derived from sales to customers outside the United States.
-At December 31, 2014, we employed approximately 2,770 employees worldwide, of which 1,310 employees are based in the Americas, 190 employees in EMEA, and 1,270 employees in APAC (including India).
+At December 31, 2016, we employed approximately 3,020 employees worldwide, of which 1,470 employees are based in the Americas, 210 employees in EMEA, and 1,340 employees in APAC (including India).
 We have offices in Australia, China, France, India, Japan, the Netherlands, Singapore, and the United Kingdom, as well as representatives in Mexico and reseller partnerships in Latin America, Eastern Europe, the Middle East, South Africa, and Asia.